Chatham University Grad Shauna Kearns Brings the Braddock Community Together, One Loaf of Bread at a Time

 Since Braddock is still a neighborhood without a grocery store, and a stressed relationship with food, keeping a bread oven as an accessible resource is one of her top priorities.
 “A really important part of baking for me is sort of tied into the spirit of apprenticeship and being willing to teach other people how to do the whole process,” she says.
 “That’s something that is sort of forgotten, except for with trades.
 I think that’s why it’s so incredible to work at the Braddock oven.”
 For Kearns, giving back is a necessary part of the work she does.
 “Right now, the focus is teaching other people, and it just feels like that’s a very natural part of baking.”

 Kearns moved to Pittsburgh in 2013 to look at community ovens through an academic lens with Chatham University’s food studies program.
-She moved from Montreal, where community ovens are much more commonplace.
+She moved from Toronto, where community ovens are much more commonplace.
 After receiving a business degree in Montreal that she wasn’t quite sure what she wanted to do with, she decided to take her baking more seriously.
 "That was the moment it became like, ‘Oh, I’m a home baker now,’ but I’ve had my hands on hundreds of loaves of bread,” Kearns says.
 She recognized the potential there was in a professional setting for baking and took herself up on the challenge.

-After participating in a multi-month long apprenticeship at Tracebridge Sourdough Bakery in the UK, she moved back to Montreal and completed a three-month apprenticeship at St. John’s Bakery, then was hired as a baker.
+After participating in a multi-month long apprenticeship at Tracebridge Sourdough Bakery in the UK, she moved back to Toronto and completed a three-month apprenticeship at St. John’s Bakery, then was hired as a baker.
 St. John’s is a nonprofit organization with a focus on baking apprenticeships and opportunities for individuals who may otherwise face difficulties with traditional employment.
 At the same time, she was volunteering at a community oven in the area, where she realized what an interesting site of food production community ovens are.
 “There’s someone who bakes for the farmers market, but then after 3 p.m., anyone can come and use the leftover heat to bake their own bread,” she says.
 "All these different types of people feel connected to these spaces in different ways.”

-Kearns intended to focus on community ovens in Montreal, but quickly realized this didn’t feel close enough to home anymore.
+Kearns intended to focus on community ovens in Toronto, but quickly realized this didn’t feel close enough to home anymore.
 Her first trip to the oven in Braddock was for an event hosted by Rick Easton, owner of Bread and Salt, which closed in early 2016.
 The original oven in Braddock was built in 2008, through the work of Ray Werner, one of Pittsburgh’s community oven advocates, and John Fetterman, the mayor of Braddock.
-While she knew it was an important asset to the events it was used for at the time, she felt that it wasn’t living up to its potential or serving the Braddock community in the way many bread ovens she was familiar with in Montreal had.
+While she knew it was an important asset to the events it was used for at the time, she felt that it wasn’t living up to its potential or serving the Braddock community in the way many bread ovens she was familiar with in Toronto had.

 But as soon as she began using the oven regularly, it started to deteriorate.
 “So then I started selling bread, sort of pay-what-you-can, to raise money to build a larger oven that would be capable of being a platform for more instruction and so more people could come use it.”
 Her motivation quickly paid off.